kubeckaj/JKCS.py-Manual/docs/source/JKCS2_explore.rst

 Coupling between ABC and XTB
 --------------------------------

-This method is usefull for running flexible molecules.
+This method is useful for running flexible molecules.
 Note that in `input.txt` you should point to pure xyz (not the abc-xyz).
 You can create example input file also with JKCS0_copy

 .. code::